 Free immigration assessment tool — Come to Canada wizard

-If you want to come but you’re not sure how you can get a visa for Canada, follow this simple questionnaire to help you to identify your options:
+If you want to come but you’re not sure how you can get a visa for Canada, follow this simple questionnaire to help identify your options:

 Immigration to Canada – Come to Canada Questionaire

-If you intend to work in Canada, then you will need to gain a work permit to do so.
+If you intend to work in Canada, you will need to gain a work permit to do so.
 There are several categories of immigrants, which correspond to the economic and social aims of the various immigration programs.
-Below are the most popular methods of gaining a visa (work permit) to work in Canada.
+Below are the most popular methods of gaining a work permit to work in Canada.